"If indeed the fish will be the last to discover water, perhaps we can help ourselves by looking at some other species"

 To achieve this purpose, we explore different model systems:

-- Normally developing children between 0 and 6 years of age,
+- Children between 0 and 6 years of age,

 - Our closest living relatives, bonobos (Pan paniscus) and chimpanzees (Pan troglodytes),